Ravisutha/CrimePrediction/readme.md

 ### Run prediction models
 ----
 The [Code](https://github.com/Ravisutha/CrimePrediction/tree/master/Code) directory contains code for handling dataset, creating network using networkx, analyzing the data (making predictions) and for visualizing the results.
 These are categorized into appropriate folders.
-To predict the number of crime for a given period, navigate to Analysis code and run the `predict.py` code.
+To predict the number of crime for a given period, navigate to [`Analysis`](https://github.com/Ravisutha/CrimePrediction/tree/master/Code/Analysis) directory and run the `predict.py` code.

 ```bash
 cd ./Code/Analysis